aritraroy/PatternLockView/README.md

         android:layout_height="280dp"/>
 ```

 This is enough to get the view rendered in your layout.
-But you would certainly want to add a listener and listener to pattern changes.
+But you would certainly want to add a callback listener to listen to pattern changes.

 ### Step 2